 Best for large loan amounts: Wells Fargo

-Why Wells Fargo stands out: Wells Fargo offers unsecured loans, and its maximum loan amounts are higher than what you’ll find at some other personal loan lenders.
+Why Wells Fargo stands out: Wells Fargo offers unsecured loans, with maximum loan amounts higher than what you’ll find at some other personal loan lenders.
 Wells Fargo offers unsecured personal loans up to $100,000.

 • Customers only: You’ll have to be a Wells Fargo customer for at least 12 months to apply for a personal loan.